minhashemi/mips32/README.md

 # MIPS 32 Assembly Programs

-This repository contains a collection of MIPS 32 assembly programs which I did during taking Principles of Computer Systems course from Prof. Laleh Arshadi at Sharif University of Technology, Fall 2023.
+This repository contains a collection of MIPS 32 assembly programs which I did during taking Principles of Computer Systems course taught by Prof. Laleh Arshadi at Sharif University of Technology, Fall 2023.
 MIPS (Microprocessor without Interlocked Pipeline Stages) is a popular RISC (Reduced Instruction Set Computing) architecture commonly used in embedded systems and academic settings.

 ## Programs